Proposed ordinance getting mixed reviews

 FAYETTEVILLE, Ark.
-(KFTA) — People in Fayetteville are saying a proposed ordinance would keep them from getting their dream home.
+(KNWA) — People in Fayetteville are saying a proposed ordinance would keep them from getting their dream home.

 At the Fayetteville City Council meeting on October 1, an ordinance making garages further from the street was discussed.